 The Dangers of Mixing Xanax and Alcohol

-Have you ever wondered what happens when you mix Xanax and alcohol?
-These days, it’s not uncommon to turn on the news and hear about a celebrity death from mixing Xanax and alcohol, or some other substance with alcohol.
+These days, it’s not uncommon to turn on the news and hear about a celebrity death involving a mixture of drugs and alcohol.
 Deaths from mixed drugs date back decades — most notably, “Wizard of Oz” star Judy Garland and American music icon Elvis Presley.
 More recently, we’ve seen it happen to Whitney Houston, Health Ledger, and Anna Nicole Smith.

 But the problem extends far beyond Hollywood.
 The Centers For Disease Control (CDC) reports that drug overdose deaths have spiked 102 percent from 1999 to 2000.
 In 2010, there were over 38,000 deaths from drug overdoses, and 60 percent of those deaths involved prescription drugs (as opposed to heroin or cocaine).
 Of the 22,000 deaths involving prescription drugs, 30 percent involved benzodiazepines such as Xanax.

-Drugs like Xanax are highly addictive.
+Drugs such as Xanax are highly addictive.
 Aside from how addictive it is, Xanax is relatively safe when taken on its own, and the amount needed to overdose is very high.
-However, it’s much easier to overdose on Xanax and alcohol (or Xanax combined with other substance).
+However, it’s much easier to overdose on Xanax when it’s combined with other drugs, such as alcohol.
 When combined, Xanax and alcohol can cause various side effects, some of which can be fatal.
 This is why alcohol and Xanax should never be combined.
 Even if you think you’re responsible with your drinking, and Xanax is taken as prescribed, it’s important to still be aware of the dangers of taking Xanax with alcohol.

 This page can address a number of your questions regarding mixing Xanax and alcohol, including:

 - What happens when you mix Xanax and alcohol?